awsdocs/amazon-sagemaker-developer-guide/doc_source/endpoint-auto-scaling-prerequisites.md

 You can use step scaling when you require an advanced configuration, such as specifying how many instances to deploy under what conditions\.
 Otherwise, using target\-tracking scaling is preferred as it will be fully automated\.
 For more information about using Application Auto Scaling step scaling policies, see [ Step Scaling Policies](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-step-scaling-policies.html)\.

 A scaling policy has the following components:
-+ A target metric—The Amazon CloudWatch metric that Amazon SageMaker automatic scaling uses to determine when and how much to scale\.
++ A target metric—The Amazon CloudWatch metric that SageMaker automatic scaling uses to determine when and how much to scale\.
 + Minimum and maximum capacity—The minimum and maximum number of instances to use for scaling\.
 + A cool down period—The amount of time, in seconds, after a scale\-in or scale\-out activity completes before another scale\-out activity can start\.
 + Required permissions—Permissions that are required to perform automatic scaling actions\.
 + A service\-linked role—An AWS Identity and Access Management \(IAM\) role that is linked to a specific AWS service\.
 A service\-linked role includes all of the permissions that the service requires to call other AWS services on your behalf\.
-Amazon SageMaker automatic scaling automatically generates this role, `AWSServiceRoleForApplicationAutoScaling_SageMakerEndpoint`, for you\.
+SageMaker automatic scaling automatically generates this role, `AWSServiceRoleForApplicationAutoScaling_SageMakerEndpoint`, for you\.

 ## Target metric for autoscaling<a name="endpoint-auto-scaling-target-metric"></a>